-We close this investigation into the (in)decomposability of vectors in planes (aka twodimensional subspaces) of four-dimensional Hilbert spaces by noting that their structure exhibits a richness which might not be obvious at first glance.
+We close this investigation into the (in)decomposability of vectors in planes (aka two-dimensional subspaces) of four-dimensional Hilbert spaces by noting that their structure exhibits a richness which might not be obvious at first glance.
 There exist planes consisting of purely decomposable vectors.
-Nevertheless, in general indecomposability and thus physical entanglement and the encoding of relational properties by quantum states 'prevails' and occurs more often than separability associated with well defined individual, separable states.
+Nevertheless, in general indecomposability and thus physical entanglement and the encoding of relational properties by quantum states "prevails" and occurs more often than separability associated with well defined individual, separable states.

-Acknowledgments

-This research was funded in whole, or in part, by the Austrian Science Fund (FWF), Project No. I 4579-N. For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+ACKNOWLEDGMENTS

+Karl Svozil acknowledges the support by the Austrian Science Fund (FWF): project I 4579-N and the Czech Science Foundation (GAČR): project 20-09869L.

 The authors declare no conflict of interest.

-The authors kindly acknowledge discussions with Cristian S Calude and Karol Życzkowski.
+The authors kindly acknowledge discussions with Cristian S. Calude and Karol Życzkowski.

-Data availability
+DATA AVAILABILITY